kamontat/OOP-FinalProject-ShoppingGUI/README.md

     - 6.0.5 <- create new way to add new customer
     - 6.0.6 <- renew all format of gui
     - 6.0.7 <- Renew gui code (Shopping)
+    - 6.0.8 <- Renew gui code (Payment) and add minor feature

 ### What is this for? ###

 - practice java gui programming
+- learn to do some big project

 ### Who done this project? ###